 What can we do to arrest the negative elements of the human ‘progress’ vector and prove ourselves worthy of survival?
 Some may be waiting for a new voice from the wilderness to set an improved path for us.
 But the voice better get here soon, for there will not long be a wilderness here for voices to spring from.
 Our continued prosperity as the top predator species demands we come to terms with our dependency on preserving the natural order.

-Uninformed wishful thinking is an innate human trait, hallmark of the anthropocentrics who spout that our glorious path through the anthropocene will continue to carry us all into an endless future of plenty.
+Uninformed wishful thinking is an innate human trait, hallmark of the anthropocentrics who spout that our glorious path through the Anthropocene will continue to carry us all into an endless future of plenty.
 Who needs limits?
 Certainly not us.
 No worries about overpopulation, all these apologists tell us.
-Rules and regulations are the anathema of us.
-Science and human ingenuity will conquer all, as they have done since the dawn of the neolithic.
+Rules and regulations are anathema to us.
+Science and human ingenuity can cure all damage we do, as they have done since the dawn of the neolithic.
 We can just merrily continue to buy and sell it, re-engineer it, shoot and trap it, pollute it, fence it off, fish it out, slash and burn it, dam it, despoil it, clear-cut it, dig it out, pump it out, pave it over, watch it die and blow away.

 To counter such foolishness, rational voices can make a difference.
 Education about the negative impacts our practices impose on our planet is one side of the save-the-earth coin.
 On the flip side, we should further educate positively and constructively, particularly regarding our deep human past and how we used to live as one with the land.